Getting a memorable and easy-to-share domain name is worth a million dollars. Which domain name registrar should you go with? Let’s find out.

 Charges for renewals: Any spike in renewal charges is not communicated to you if you have turned off the auto-renewal.
 Sometimes the third year’s pricing is shockingly high.

-So where should you buy a new domain name from?
+So which is the best domain name registrar and where should you buy a new domain name from?

 Buy domain names from reliable, trustworthy, popular registrars and not cheap unreliable ones.